auriocus/VecTcl/benchmarks/jitcompiler.md

 and gcc is mainly due to failing register allocation in the tcc code.
 The gcc compiled inner loop runs completely inside the SSE2 registers, whereas tcc spills all variables to memory after each statement.
-An improvement without the use of an external compiler could be done using the OIL runtime compiler ORC for just the inner loop, or using LLVM instead of tcc.
+An improvement without the use of an external compiler could be done using the OIL runtime compiler ORC for just the inner loop.
+The achievable performance by this combination is predicted from the inline assembly experiment (VecTcl-tcc-assebly), where the inner hot loop was created using manual insertion of SSE2/x86_64 opcodes into the tcc output.
+The result is as fast as the gcc compiled version, while most part of the boilerplate code for setting up the arrays, error handling and interfacing with Tcl is still handled by tcc.
+To achieve the same performance out of the C backend, a better optimizing JIT compiler backend would be needed such as LLVM instead of tcc.
+That would also allow calling transcendental functions insisde the loop, which is impossible in ORC.